Research at GVSU

 Sok Kean Khoo, Ph.D., Distinguished Associate Professor of Molecular Genomics

 - Next-Generation Sequencing (NGS) Data Analyses – Collaborative research with Michigan State University Department of Epidemiology & Biostatistics and Pediatrics & Human Development and Wayne State University Institute of Environmental Health Sciences using NGS technology on bloodspot samples to investigate molecular etiology of cerebral palsy.

-Jonathan P. Leidig, Ph.D., Assistant Professor of Computing and Information Systems
+Jonathan P. Leidig, Ph.D., Associate Professor of Computing and Information Systems

 - Modeling, simulation, and digital libraries - Scalable computing applications are utilized to model and simulate experiments involving the spread of diseases in humans and animals.
 Current scientific research is data-intensive and requires digital libraries to be developed that can preserve and provide access to large volumes of scientific content.

 Kirkhof College of Nursing faculty